 Shark Tank Air Date: 05/12/19 – Season 10 – Episode 23

 Entrepreneurs: Paul Mott and Pamela Mott

-CoyoteVest is purposed to help slow down or prevent a surprise attack and give you enough time to react before serious injury occurs.
+CoyoteVest is purposed to help slow down or prevent a surprise attack and give you enough time to react before a serious injury occurs.
 The CoyoteVest gives us peace of mind knowing that your dogs are not utterly defenseless.

 |$100,000 for 16%||$100,000 for 33.3%||Kevin O’Leary|

 Entrepreneurs: Chris Rannefors and Harrison Broadhurst

 A common bat can in a single night, can eat thousands of insects which makes them the perfect replacement for harmful pesticides.
 The bats help keep your garden and family safe by eating everything from beetles to mosquitoes.